GregBrimble/gregbrimble-components/THIRD_PARTY_NOTICE.md

 License and other copyright information for each module is included in the image under `node_modules/{module}`.

 More information for each package can be found at `https://www.npmjs.com/package/{package}`.

+## Google Fonts
+License and other copyright information for each font is included in the folder under `src/fonts/{font}`.

+More information for each font can be found at `https://www.npmjs.com/package/{package}`.